 Really.
-Warren’s voice was deeper than usual.
+Warren’s voice went deeper than usual.

 Where did this happen.

 Vert peeked over the dividing wall between the road and the campus.
 She made a frustrated grumble, and slunk back down.
 To see over, she had to stand on the back of a metal bench anchored into the concrete.
 A plaque set into the back read

 Those weirdos are in there.
 Vert fumed.

 Who?
-Warren crossed his arms.
+Warren crossed their arms.

-I thought you said you didn’t tell anybody.
+I thought you said you didn’t tell anybody?

 I mean, she floundered,

+I had to say something.
 You can’t just drop a body off at a hospital and say

 well, my work here is done!

 that that’s a reflection on our respective characters, in my opinion, if you want my opinion.

-…I’m sorry what??
+Huh? …I’m sorry what??

 Rei stepped between the two of them,

 Hey, easy, you two.
 We’re supposed to be, like… sneaky?
 Right now?
 Are we trying to be quiet or not?

 He’s being argumentative!
-Vert said, gesturing at
+Vert gestured at them.

 Hush!
-Rei looked ready to tear her hair out.
+Rei looked ready to tear her hair out,

 Fyora’s name, this is ridiculous.
 Rei looked over to the Wocky,

 Just tell us what you saw over there.